-Biofungicides are biological fungicides that contain living organisms such as fungi, bacteria, or Actinomycetes (a group of bacteria that form branching filaments) that attack plant pathogens and the diseases they cause.
+Biofungicides are biological fungicides that contain living organisms such as fungi or bacteria that attack plant pathogens and the diseases they cause.
 They can be used as part of an integrated disease management program to reduce the risk of pathogens developing resistance to traditional fungicides.
 Currently, there are no pathogens that are resistant to biological fungicides.

 Biological fungicides may suppress diseases in a number of different ways including direct competition or exclusion, antibiosis, predation or parasitism, induced resistance and plant growth promotion.
 Many biological fungicides work in multiple ways, such as by competition and parasitism, so are less likely to develop resistance than conventional fungicides that often work in a single way with a specific mode of action.